CarlosGascon/Data/README.md

 #### Comments
 - The folder "Data" contains the .mat files obtained from the numerical simulations and used to generate the graphics, while the folder "Plots" contains the plot from Figure 1 in .eps format.
 - Data files are always named as "Target_element", where "Target" is the name of the system and "element" can be:
   - a (or e or m) centers: Arrays defining the bin centers corresponding to the grid where StabNum is calculated (see General Comments).
+Eccentricity (e) values are linearly spaced, while semi-major axis (a) and planetary mass (m) values are logarithmically spaced.
   - StabNum: Simulation lifetime matrix in [log10(yr)].
   - info: Struct containing the target's main information.
 - When needed, "mplot" and "eplot" are added to the file name in order to determine which kind of plot the file is referring to.